Joe Randazzo: Career

 Randazzo left his job at Manhattan Fruitier, a fruit basket company, in March 2006 to join the editorial staff of The Onion.
 He was a writer and section editor of The Onions 2007 book Our Dumb World, a parody of the standard desk atlas, and was promoted to editor in 2008.
 In Randazzo's tenure, The Onion published the compilation Our Front Pages, was fictitiously sold to a Chinese conglomerate, and openly campaigned for a Pulitzer Prize.
-Randazzo, who lives in Brooklyn, will have reportedly left The Onion when they moved their editorial offices to Chicago.
+Randazzo, who lives in Brooklyn, left The Onion when they relocated their editorial offices to Chicago.